m-ahmadi/tse-client/README.md

 Default: `1000`
 #### `tse.getIntradayInstruments(struct: boolean, arr: boolean, structKey: string)`
 Returns the list of instruments crawled by [`getIntraday()`](#tsegetintradaysymbols-string-settings-intradaysettings).
+The information of each instrument is from the latest crawled day.
 - **`struct`:** Determine the return type for each instrument.
 Default `true`
 	+ `true`: return an `InstrumentITD` object for each instrument.
 	+ `false`: return a CSV string for each instrument.